-The camera selects and set the optimum mode when whom (Auto Picture) on the mode dial is set to the dial indicator.
+The camera selects and sets the optimum mode when [AUTO PICT (Auto Picture)] on the mode dial is set to the dial indicator.

-Select ♥ (Normal), ♣ (Portrait), ♠ (Landscape), ♥ (Macro), ♠ (Moving Object), ♣ (Night Scene Portrait), 5 (Flash OFF) with the mode dial if desired image is not captured in Auto Picture mode.
+Select ♣ (Portrait), ▲ (Landscape), ♥ (Macro), ९ (Moving Object), (Night Scene Portrait), (Scene) with the mode dial if desired image is not captured in Auto Picture mode.

-The modes are as follows.
+The mod es are as toll low /S.

-AUTO PICTI (Auto Picture) Selects automatically from Normal, Portrait, Landscape, Macro, and Moving Object modes.
-(Normal) The basic picture-taking mode.
-A (Portrait) Optimal for capturing portraits. ▲ (Landscape) Deepens the focus range, emphasizes contour and saturation of trees and the sky, and produces a bright image. ॐ (Macro) Lets you take vibrant pictures of flowers and other small subjects at short distances.
-(Moving Object) Lets you take sharp pictures of a quickly moving subject, such as at a sporting event.
-(Night Scene Portrait) Lets you capture people against a night view or dusk.
-(Flash OFF) The built-in flash is deactivated.
-Other settings are the same as ● (Normal).
+Selects automatically from Portrait, Landscape, Macro, and Moving Object modes.
+Lets you take pictures with standard settings (Normal mode) when there is no optimal shooting mode.
+Optimal for capturing portraits.
+Deepens the focus range, emphasizes contour and saturation of trees and the sky, and produces a bright image.
+Lets you take vibrant pictures of flowers and other small subjects at short distances.
+Lets you take sharp pictures of a quickly moving subject, such as at a sporting event.
+Lets you capture people against a night view or dusk.
+The built-in flash is deactivated.
+Other settings are the same as the Normal mode in [MTO PICT].
+Lets you select from 8 shooting scenes depending on the shooting conditions.

-For 'a (Night Scene Portrait), the shutter speed becomes slower in dark places, even if the built-in flash is used.
-Use a tripod to avoid camera shake.
+For 📤 (Night Scene Portrait), the shutter speed becomes slower in dark places, even if the built-in flash is used.
+To prevent camera shake, either use the Shake Reduction function or mount the camera on a tripod.